 Millet Pillows

 Millet pillows, in contrast, use the softer, more pliable hulls of millet seeds.
 They offer a smoother, gentler texture that adapts easily to your head, making for a cushioned sleep experience.
-Like buckwheat pillows, they’re eco-friendly and adjustable—but their subtle differences provide a quieter, more relaxed feel.
+For a full breakdown of hull differences, see buckwheat vs millet hulls.

 1. Support and Spinal Alignment